Thomas & Friends: Later years

+Series 8–10

 The eighth series (2004) was first released directly to VHS and DVD as four episodes in the US and six in the UK, before airing on television on Nick Jr. in the UK and PBS in the US.
 It introduced a number of significant changes to the show.
-Many members of the original founding team involved in the original show since 1984 left production, including Britt Allcroft, director and writer David Mitton, and original composers Mike O'Donnell and Junior Campbell.
+Many members of the original founding team involved in the original show since 1984 left production, including Allcroft, Mitton, and original composers Mike O'Donnell and Junior Campbell.
 The latter two had been embroiled in a protracted legal dispute with HiT before their departure.
-Asquith, who was part of the original production team since 1984, took over as director, while Simon Spencer replaced Phil Fehrle as producer.
+Asquith, who was part of the original production team since 1984, took over as director, while Simon Spencer replaced Fehrle as producer.

+The eighth series was the very last series to air on CITV.
+The eight series was aired separately in two parts, by the time the second half of the eight series aired, CITV had become its own channel, coincidentally around this time Channel 5's preschool programming block, Milkshake!, had also acquired rights to air Thomas & Friends too, rebroadcasting series 8 in October that same year.
+CITV would continue to air repeats of series 6–8 before losing all the rights to the programme in 2007.

 A new theme song and new incidental music was composed by Ed Welch and Robert Hartshorne, respectively.
 The episode runtime was increased to seven minutes.
 The series was produced using digital video cameras, creating a somewhat different look for the show.
-Other changes included the additions of CGI educational sequences and transitions between stories.
-Executive producer Peter Urie also left, while Jocelyn Stevenson remained in her role as executive producer.
+Other changes included the additions of animated educational sequences and transitions between stories.
+Urie also left, while Stevenson remained in her role as executive producer.
 Sam Barlow became the story executive, while Abi Grant and Paul Larson served as script editors.
 This series saw the adoption of a centralised cast, including Thomas, Edward, Henry, Gordon, James, Percy, Toby and Emily.

 HiT Entertainment was itself acquired by Apax Partners, a private equity company, in March 2005.

 A straight-to-video film, Calling All Engines!, was released in 2005, shortly before series 9.
 While featuring characters from Thomas and the Magic Railroad, it was not a direct sequel.
 It proved successful; this resulted in more direct-to-video specials being produced.

 Series 9 (2005) and 10 (2006) saw the expansion of the supporting cast with new and old characters.
-From Series 9 onwards, the narrator would call out the episodes' names, and from Series 11 onwards the theme song was began with the sound of a train whistle.
+From Series 9 onwards, the narrator would call out the episodes' names, and from Series 11 onwards the theme song was begun with the sound of a train whistle.
 Series 10 aired with twenty-eight episodes rather than the twenty-six of previous years.
 The eleventh series (2007) was filmed in high definition format.
 Twenty episodes aired in the original broadcast, while six were first released direct to DVD as Engines and Escapades and later aired on TV.
 Jocelyn Stevenson stepped down as executive producer after Series 10, with Christopher Skala taking her place as executive producer for Series 11.
 Sharon Miller became the script editor from Series 9 to 11.